etingof/talks/devconf-ironic-and-edgy/source/index.rst

   affair, rather the operators may need to respin their cloud to repurpose the hardware, phase out the broken one, lend the hardware to some other user.

-  Not specifically driven by the edge effort, rather for simplification and cutting costs, hardware management tech tends to converge onto common protocols and data models.
+  Perhaps not driven only by the edge effort, rather for simplification and cutting costs, hardware management tech tends to converge onto common protocols and data models.